freqtrade/freqtrade/docs/installation.md

 conda create -n freqtrade-jupyter-conda python=3.8 pandas numpy ta-lib git wheel virtualenv jupyter
 ```

-the same works for [docker](docker.md), for spyder and other useful programs.
+the same works: for [docker](docker.md), for spyder and other useful programs.

 Further read on the topic: